• Skip to primary navigation

 Is Indian apple chutney very spicy?

-No, it's not very spicy and the heat of spices gets balanced by the sweetness of apples, raisins, and sugar.
+No, it's not very spicy as the heat of spices gets balanced by the sweetness of apples, raisins, and sugar.
+But it has a little kick that comes from Indian spices.

 Can you freeze homemade apple chutney?